fatbrain1/ThinkingCoin-Ai-Blockchain/thoughts1.md

-This first THoughts file Branch
+This first Thoughts file Branch